KnpLabs/KnpUserBundle/Resources/doc/index.rst

             - { path: ^/user/send-resetting-email$, role: IS_AUTHENTICATED_ANONYMOUSLY }
             - { path: ^/user/check-resetting-email$, role: IS_AUTHENTICATED_ANONYMOUSLY }
             - { path: ^/user/reset-password/, role: IS_AUTHENTICATED_ANONYMOUSLY }
-            # Secured part of the site (all site here and an admin part for admin users)
+            # Secured part of the site
+            # This config requires being logged for the whole site and having the admin role for the admin part.
+            # Change these rules to adapt them to your needs
             - { path: ^/admin/, role: ROLE_ADMIN }
             - { path: ^/.*, role: ROLE_USER }